Baddiel reveals why he 'laughs at death'

 In her defence, he added: "But there's something very beautiful about a person whose life is nearly taken away."

-He said his mother was three months old when the war broke out in Nazi Germany when the war broke out, and that she "just got out with her parents to London but the rest of her family was murdered".
+He said his mother was three months old when the war broke out in Nazi Germany, and that she "just got out with her parents to London but the rest of her family was murdered".

 'Extraordinary moment'